 - Buy 1 or 2 cook books.
 You will find cook books in most supermarkets, book shops, or quickly little shops and randomly select a dish that you wouldn’t usually cook.
 If you already have some…use them.
 If you can’t afford it, use the internet or social media.
 You could even decide a theme for the week, such as ‘vegetarian week’ or ‘Mediterranean week’ in order to try new foods and experience new flavours.

 - Plan your meals in advance of buying the food.
 It’s so easy to walk into the supermarket and grab foods that take your fancy based on packaging and price.
-But they’re so random you can’t even make a decent meal out of it which means you’ll have to make do with whats in your fridge again!
-Instead, grab your cook books or go online and write down 7 meals that you (all) will enjoy eating throughout the week, then you know what to buy because every recipe tells you what ingredients you will need.
+But they’re so random, you can’t even make a decent meal out of it!
+Which means you’ll have to make do with what’s in your fridge again!
+Instead, grab your cook books or go online and write down 7 delicious meals that you (all) will enjoy eating throughout the week.
+Then, you will know what to buy because every recipe tells you what exact ingredients you will need.

 - Shop online.
 Unfortunately we don’t all live by the coast where there’s a fresh market every single morning, nor would we all have the time to go to the market every day before work.
 But in order to save some money and time, do your food shopping online.
 Not only will you be less distracted by other foods that you didn’t intend to buy, you will save time driving back and forth to the supermarket and bumping trollies into other people.

 - Cook in bulk.
 So it’s already noted that nobody has time in the week to cook a decent meal and the only time we can spare is around half an hour.
 So why not cook in bulk?
-This may take a 2-3 hours of your weekend, or maybe a few 1 x hour session spread throughout the week, but once it’s all cooked, you can store the meal that you’ve made from scratch in those handy little foil containers which you can get for £1-£1.50 for 10.
-Pack the cooked food in them, keep them stored in your freezer until you want to eat it and simply re-heat it in your oven while you catch up with your book, family or friends.
+This may take a 2-3 hours of your weekend, or maybe a few 1 hour sessions spread throughout the week, but once it’s all cooked, you can store the meal that you’ve made from scratch in those handy little foil containers which you can get for £1-£1.50 for 10 in the supermarket.
+Pack the cooked food in them, keep them stored in your freezer until you want to eat it and simply re-heat it in your oven while you catch up with your book, exercise, tv show, or family and friends!

 The following links are recipes for meals that take less than half an hour..